16 min read

 |---|---|

-| WordPress-based, full control, tech comfort | Regin Theme / BuddyX Theme (Platforms One & Two) |
+| WordPress-based, full control, tech comfort | Reign Theme / BuddyX Theme with BuddyPress |

-| Plug-and-play SaaS, strong feature set, coaching/business focus | Circle, Mighty Networks (Platforms Three & Four) |
+| Plug-and-play SaaS, strong feature set, coaching/business focus | Circle, Mighty Networks |

-| High customization, modular community engine | Tribe (Platform Five) |
+| High customization, modular community engine | Bettermode (formerly Tribe) |

-| Course + membership + community in one tool | Kajabi (Platform Six) |
+| Course + membership + community in one tool | Kajabi |

-| Premium, professional-grade community for niche paid membership | Hivebrite (Platform Seven) |
+| Premium, professional-grade community for niche paid membership | Hivebrite |

 Depending on your stage, tech comfort, budget, and community size, you’ll choose differently.
 If you’re launching and want speed + simplicity, go with Circle or Mighty Networks.
 If you’re already on WordPress and want full control, opt for the theme-based solutions.
-And if you expect a premium cohort willing to pay more for exclusivity, Guild is your pick.
+And if you expect a premium cohort willing to pay more for exclusivity, Hivebrite is your pick.

 Final Thoughts

-Building a paid community is more than just choosing a tool — but the tool you choose can make or break your launch, growth, and member experience.
+Building a paid community is more than just choosing a tool, but the tool you choose can make or break your launch, growth, and member experience.
 I found that the best community platforms are those that match your business strategy, technical comfort, and member expectations.

 So, take a moment and ask yourself: What is my community’s purpose?
 Will I need live events, structured courses, gamification, or mobile access?
 What’s my launch budget?
 How much customization do I want?
 What level of analytics do I need?

 Then, refer back to my evaluations above and pick accordingly.
-Your platform should be invisible to your members — meaning, it simply enables great experiences rather than distracting from them.
+Your platform should be invisible to your members, meaning, it simply enables great experiences rather than distracting from them.
 When the tech disappears and the community thrives, that’s when you know you’ve chosen well.

-Good luck with your community launch — and may your members engage, grow, and stick around far longer than you expect!
+Good luck with your community launch, and may your members engage, grow, and stick around far longer than you expect!

 Interesting Reads: